Raja Ampat Explorer

 More unique experiences are in store!

 You’ll hardly believe your eyes as you emerge from your cabin and gaze upon the mind-blowing “karst beehive” islands of Raja Ampat’s “poster child” – the Wayag Archipelago.
-Enjoy a snorkel on these gorgeous reefs before we take a cruise on the expedition boats through the lagoon.
+Enjoy a snorkel on these gorgeous reefs before we take a cruise on the adventure boats through the lagoon.
 A helicopter ride over the Wayags is the only way to truly take in the spectacular scenery – you’ll fill your camera’s memory cards within minutes!
 In the afternoon we’ll take a short steam to the Equator Islands for a unique opportunity to dive, snorkel or swim across the equator!
 You’ll want to do it in style because King Neptune is watching – and he’ll be sure to recount your glory (or lack thereof!) at tonight’s infamous Equator Party!
 After the festivities wake and look forward to a second day in the Wayags!
 Another breathtaking day of snorkelling, diving, helicoptering and sightseeing!
 Plus we’ve got a new activity in mind today as well – get ready for our already-famous “Wayag Beach Party”.
 Select your place in the sun (or under a shady palm tree) and let the crew entertain with a sumptuous beach picnic and all manner of aquatic toy!
 Bizarre island formations, an azure sea and sparkling beaches fringed with palm trees in the foreground of dense Papuan jungle – two days in the stunning Wayag’s is never enough!